btrettel/plint/README.md

 A verbose mode which prints additional information can be enabled with `-V` or `--verbose`.
 At the moment, this will only display how plint is interpreting the claim when doing the antecedent basis analysis.
 A debug mode which will print even more information can be enabled with `-d` or `--debug`.

+### How I use plint

+When examining patents, I typically save the patent claims to a file named {application number}-claims.txt.
+For example, for application number 16811358, I will save 16811358-claims.txt.
+I then annotate the claims for the antecedent basis checker as described below.
+This will require some iteration to get right, so I will run plint as follows, modify the claim annotation in response to the warnings and parsing errors displayed, and repeat until plint parses the entire claim set:

+    plint -a -d .\16811358-claims.txt

+As discussed above, `-d` is debug mode, which will enabled verbose mode as well.
+Debug and verbose modes display more information, and this extra information may be useful when iteratively annotating the claims.

+Once I am confident that I annotated the claim for antecedent basis properly, I will remove the `-d` flag and add `-o` to save the output to a file:

+    plint -a -o .\16811358-claims.txt

+Then I will check each line in 16811358-claims.txt.
+Most of the warnings will not lead to rejections or objections, but all should be checked.
+After reading the warnings, I made decide to annotate the claim differently if plint is still not interpreting the claim properly.

 ## Hard-coded checks

 The following hard-coded checks are made: